CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

     time: 10
     goal: For everyone to actively use Slack and reply in a thread
     content: >-
-      * O﻿ne trainee posts something on the cohort Slack (for example, do you like Slack? or What is your favourite colour?)
+      * O﻿ne trainee posts something on the cohort Slack *(for example, do you like Slack? or What is your favourite colour?)*

       * Every trainee must reply to it - this exercise only finishes if we have the same number of replies as the number of trainees in the class!
   - name: Organising the cohort thread
     time: 10
     goal: Organisation of tasks whilst using Slack
     content: >-
-      Someone should post a question on Slack: "What would you do if you come to a class and there are no volunteers to guide it?
+      Someone should post this question on Slack: "What would you do if you come to a class and there are no volunteers to guide it?
 How would you organise yourselves?".